Locality and Availability of Array Codes Constructed from Subspaces: A Subspace Approach to LRCs

 \begin{construction} Fix a finite field $\F_q$, and let $\cB\subseteq\sbinom{\F_q^M}{b}$ be a $q$-Steiner system $S_q[t,b,M]$.
 Construct an array code whose set of columns are associated with the subspace set $\cB$, each appearing exactly once. \end{construction}

 The main problem with the approach of Construction \ref{con:qsteiner} is the fact that we need a $q$-Steiner system.
-Such systems are extremely hard to find \cite{SchEtz02,BraEtzOstVarWas16}, with the only known ones (different $S_2[2,3,13]$), found by computer search~\cite{BraEtzOstVarWas16}.
+Such systems are extremely hard to find \cite{SchEtz02,BraEtzOstVarWas16}, with the only known ones, different $S_2[2,3,13]$, found by computer search~\cite{BraEtzOstVarWas16}.
+But, there is still a potential in this construction as it is believed that infinite families of $q$-Steiner systems exist~\cite{BraEtzOstVarWas16}.

 An alternative approach uses a structure that is ``almost'' a $q$-Steiner system, and is more readily available -- a subspace transversal design (see \cite{EtzSil13}).